DLR-TS/CoSiMa/README.md

 ## OSMP
 The OSMP simulator configuration contains the path to the FMU.\
-A prefix is needed for internal use.
-Dont change it
+A prefix is needed for internal use to mark OSI Messages.
+There should be no reason to change the value.

 ### Input and Output
 The interface_name defines the name of a OSI message, which the FMU expects.\